amadeus4dev/developer-guides/docs/index.md

 ## What are the Self-Service APIs?

 Target independent developers and start-ups that wish to connect to Amadeus APIs in a quick and easy manner.
 You can access and start to test these new REST/JSON APIs in less than 3 minutes, and get quick access to production data with a flexible pay-as-you-go pricing model.
 Please note that the catalog includes some selected APIs, although we will be constantly releasing new APIs.
-Currently, you can find APIs around flights, hotels, destination content, and travel safety.
+Currently, you can find APIs around flights, destination Experiences, cars & transfers, market insights, hotels, and itinerary management.

 Self-Service users have at their disposal detailed documentation, guides, and SDKs to be able to integrate the APIs in their apps.